rerun-io/rerun/docs/content/getting-started/data-in/python.md

 rr.spawn()
 ```

-Now you can run your application just as you would any other python script:
+Now you can run your application just as you would any other Python script:

 ```
 (venv) $ python dna_example.py